 For those looking to start a side hustle, E-commerce Elite experts Keith and DeeAnna Heavilin give us an in-depth look at what it really takes.
-2020 has been an especially wild year for many business owners, and at YellowFin Digital we’ve had many clients and friends ask us about the ins and outs of establishing a side hustle.
+2020 was an especially wild year for many business owners, and at YellowFin Digital we had many clients and friends ask us about the ins and outs of establishing a side hustle.
 It’s a great way to use extra time while at home- and ideally get some more cash flowing in as well.
 Many of YellowFin Digital’s clients started out as side hustles, and have grown to become enormously profitable businesses.
 As a self-declared serial entrepreneur, Keith has explored many different business avenues and is a huge proponent for everyone trying it out.

 In this episode, we’ll discuss: